docsdevbr/symfony-doc-pt-br/reference/forms/types/date.rst

 of the :phpclass:`IntlCalendar` to use.
 By default, the Gregorian calendar with the application default locale is used.

-.. versionadded:: 7.2

-    The ``calendar`` option was introduced in Symfony 7.2.

 .. include:: /reference/forms/types/options/date_widget.rst.inc

 .. include:: /reference/forms/types/options/years.rst.inc